 _ Use high-contrast lettering and readable standard font as provided in the conference speaker template (minimum font size 24);

-_ Use high-contrast colours: Light text on dark background or vice versa.
+_ Use high-contrast colors: Light text on a dark background or vice versa.

 4. Your Presentation during the Conference

 _ Forum setup: on the platform, there will be a podium from where presentations will be presented; the workshop chairperson will invite speakers up to the podium at the appropriate time;